By Right of Birth

+In 2022, associate professor Cara Caddoo from The Media School and the College of Arts and Sciences' Department of History at Indiana University Bloomington, while researching her newest book, found lost footage of Noble Johnson and Beulah Hall Jones from an early 1917 film, The Trooper of Troop K, spliced into By Right of Birth, another Lincoln Motion Picture Company film, released in 1921.

 Background

 The film was directed by Harry Gant, who is also responsible for the films The Realization of a Negro's Ambition (1916) and Absent (1928).
 The story was by George Perry Johnson, both a writer and a member of the Lincoln Motion Picture Company executive board.

 Currently, only small pieces of this film still exist.
 After almost 100 years since the creation of its 6 reels totaling 6,000 feet of film, only one four-minute clip of consecutive scenes from it is known.
 It was a silent movie; the music for it was created by John Spikes, who also wrote the song “Juanita” for the film.

 Plot

 By Right of Birth is a film about a woman named Juanita Cooper, played by Anita Thompson.
 She had been raised by adoptive parents, Frank and Geraldine Cooper (played respectively by Lester Bates and Grace Ellenwood).
 She decides to search for her biological parents, with the help of the young attorney Manuel Romero (played by Lew Meehan), who has a secret crush on her.
 Manuel is trying to obtain land leases belonging to Freedmen in Oklahoma, specifically, black former slaves who had had American Indian owners, and the descendants of these slaves.
 The land that was allotted to these freemen is, unknown to them, rich in oil, and valuable to own.
 Manuel learns of a missing allottee named Helen Childers, the granddaughter of an old Indian woman by the name of Minnie Childers (played by Minnie Provost).
 Manuel forges her signature on a lease to get her rightful proceeds for himself instead.
 Geraldine Cooper and a detective “Pinky” Webb (played by Webb King) figure out through some research that Juanita is actually the same person as Helen Childers.
 The film ends with Juanita eventually finding her birth mother, Mother Agnes (played by Beatrice George), and inheriting a large sum of money, producing the film's happy ending in spite of villainous schemes; Romero, caught in his own lies, ends up dead because of it.